Chalarangelo/30-seconds-of-php/snippets/fibonacci.md

 title:  fibonacci
 tags: math,intermediate
 ---

 Generates an array, containing the Fibonacci sequence, up until the nth term.

+Create an empty array, initializing the first two values (`0` and `1`).
+Loop from 2 through `$n` and add values into the array, using the sum of the last two values.

 ```php
 function fibonacci($n)